/* Rambling Owl addition to remove page titles from blogs */

 Some shelter from the wind, a wood near Morton Bagot

-Update: Sadly Felix Dennis passed away the year after this journal was written so he never even lived to see his plantation completed.
+Update: Felix Dennis died the year after this journal was written, before even the plantation was complete.
+The trees are growing.

 Alcester: Chafing and wind ….